bbauska/LFS171x/README.md

        alt="Hyperledger 'Transact'"</>
 </p>
 Hyperledger Transact is a transaction execution platform designed to be used as a library or as a component when implementing distributed ledger, including blockchains.
 Hyperledger framework-level projects and custom distributed ledgers can make use of Transact's advanced transaction execution and state management to simplify the transaction execution code required within their projects or to gain additional features.
 Transact provides an extensible approach to implementing new smart contract languages called smart contract engines.
 Currently in Incubation, it was originally contributed by Bitwise, Cargill, Intel, IBM and Hacera in 2019.
 Some of the following features are already supported by Hyperledger Transact, or planned in the short-term:

-*   Serial and parallel transaction scheduling
+  * Serial and parallel transaction scheduling,
-*   Pluggable state backend
+  * Pluggable state backend,
-*   Transaction receipts
+  * Transaction receipts,
-*   Events that can be generated by smart contracts
+  * Events that can be generated by smart contracts.
 *   Support for Sabre and Seth, etc.

 ### Hyperledger Ursa